sathomas/jsDataV.is/src/text/ch6/03-mapcontext.md

 <figcaption>Map libraries can show maps based on geographic coordinates.</figcaption>
 </figure>

-Notice that we've credited both Stamen Design and OpenStreetMap.
+Notice both Stamen Design and OpenStreetMap are credited.
 That attribution is required by the terms of the Stamen Design license.

 ### Step 5: Add the Sightings